hironytic/HNTask/Readme.md

 An `HNTask` object has a method `then()`.
 It returns a new `HNTask` object.
 You can chain then-blocks by calling `then()` of the returned `HNTask`.

 The then-block, closure parameter of `then()`, is executed after the task is resolved.
-The block takes one parameter whose value is the result of the task, and it was passed to `resolve` function or a return value in previous then-block.
+The block takes one parameter whose value is the result of the task, which was passed to `resolve` function or was a return value in previous then-block.
+If you specify the type of the closure parameter, as shown in the first and the second then-blocks in example below, the type of the result value is checked.
+When types are mismatch, the then-block is not executed and the task is rejected with an `HNTaskTypeError` value.
+You cannot specify an optional (such as `FooType?`) in type.

 You must return a result value in the block.
 If you have no result, return `nil`.

-If you return an `HNTask` object in then-block, it is executed prior to next block.
+When you return an `HNTask` object in then-block, it is executed prior to next block.
 In the following example, the last then-block, in which a value is printed out, is executed after the task returned by `eatAsync()` is executed.
 In fact, it is the time `resolve("I ate \(food)")` run.

 ```swift
 func eatAsync(food: String) -> HNTask {